PokemonSanFran/pokeemerald-expansion/docs/docs/TODO/notes.md

 | [How to add a new trainer class](https://github.com/rh-hideout/pokeemerald-expansion/wiki/How-to-add-a-new-trainer-class) | 📚    | 📚    |
 | [New Battle Script Commands Macros](https://github.com/rh-hideout/pokeemerald-expansion/wiki/New-Battle-Script-Commands-Macros) | 📚    | 📚    |
 | [Totem Boosts](https://github.com/rh-hideout/pokeemerald-expansion/wiki/Totem-Boosts) | 📚    | 📖    |

----

-Most pages have a "improvements" section at the top, which details all the things that should be added before the documentation can be considered complete.